 - Do you want to know what is Power BI used for?
 Check out the new Power BI certification courses and learn how to use Power BI:

 House of Quality Steps

-To build the house of quality, basic six steps are performed.
+To build a house of quality, basic six steps are performed.
 House of Quality Steps are as follows:

-- Identify how the product will satisfy the customer.
-It refers to identifying specific product characteristics, features or attributes and showing how they will satisfy customer wants
+- Identify how the product will satisfy customers.
+It refers to identifying specific product characteristics, features, or attributes and showing how they will satisfy customers

 - Identify relationships between how’s.
 A couple of questions, that are to be answered here: How do our how’s tie together?
 What is the relationship between our two or more how’s?

 - Develop importance ratings.
 It refers to using the customer’s importance ratings and weights from the relationships in the matrix to compute our importance ratings.

 - Evaluate competing products or services.
 The question to be answered here is: How well do competing products meet customer wants?
 This activity is completely based on research.